m0nkeyplay/TenableIO/README.md

                ak              <-- Access Key
                sk              <-- Secret Key
-               proxies         <-- If you use a proxy, set it here. report_data     <-- Build the request for the report
+               proxies         <-- If you use a proxy, set it here.

 > ioExportDownload3.py